abuxolugo/abuxolugo.github.io/publications.md

 ## Conference Presentations

+Buxó-Lugo, A. & Kurumada, C. (2018, November).
+Navigating variability in question-statement prosody.
+Poster presented at the 59th Annual Meeting of the Psychonomic Society, New Orleans, LA.

 Buxó-Lugo, A., Nourani, S., & Kurumada, C. (2018, October).
 Accommodating variations in pragmatic interpretation of intonation contours.
 Poster presented at Experimental and Theoretical Advances in Prosody, Amherst, MA. [[pdf]]({{site.baseurl}}/assets/ETAP_Poster_QS_Adaptation.pdf)

 Buxó-Lugo, A., Jacobs, C. L., & Watson, D. G. (2018, March).
 Hear no evil or speak no evil: Lengthening of phonological competitors.
 Talk presented at CUNY 2018: Conference on Human Sentence Processing, Davis, CA.